Krzysztof Putra: Biography

 As one of the Deputies of the Senate Marshal he was regarded as a de facto leader of the upper house.

 He was picked by the Law and Justice and their candidate for Sejm Marshal.
 However, he lost soundly to Civic Platform's majority nominee Bronisław Komorowski.
 His candidature was viewed as a political demonstration; however, he was elected one of the Vice-Marshals a day later.

 He was married and had eight children.

+In 2008 he was awarded the Grand Cross of the Order of Merit.

 He was listed on the flight manifest of the Tupolev Tu-154 of the 36th Special Aviation Regiment carrying the President of Poland Lech Kaczyński which crashed near Smolensk North Airport near Pechersk near Smolensk, Russia, on 10 April 2010, killing all aboard.

 On 16 April 2010, Putra was posthumously awarded the Commander's Cross with Star of the Order of Polonia Restituta and on April 20, 2010 he was buried at St. Roch's Church in Białystok.